RadhikaDeshpande1010/HackerRank-SQL-BrainTeasers/Basic Select/Japanese Cities' Names.md

 ###
 **[HackerRank SQL Query](https://www.hackerrank.com/challenges/japanese-cities-name/problem?isFullScreen=true)**

+Problem Statement:

-Problem: Query the names of all the Japanese cities in the CITY table.
+Query the names of all the Japanese cities in the CITY table.
 The COUNTRYCODE for Japan is JPN.

 The CITY table is described as follows: